jack-jackhui/AI_Daily_News_Crawler/README.md

 ### Prerequisites
 - Python 3.6 or higher must be installed on the system.
 - Required Python libraries such as BeautifulSoup, Requests, and Flask (for the messaging interface) need to be installed.
 These can be installed using `pip install -r requirements.txt`.
+- LLM API key.
+The default LLM used is MS Azure OpenAI.
+Provision your own LLM API in .env file.
 ### Installation Steps
 1. Clone the repository from GitHub:
    ```